Hermitage of Santa María de Lara

-The church of Santa María de Lara, also known as the Ermita (hermitage) de Santa María, is one of the last surviving Visigoth churches on the Iberian Peninsula, located near the village of Quintanilla de las Viñas, not far from the city of Burgos, in the Castile and León region in Spain, Archeologists have yet to confirm its period of construction but the church has been placed by scholars between the 7th century, where it is more frequently located, and the 10th century.
+The church of Santa María de Lara, also known as the Ermita (hermitage) de Santa María, is generally considered to be one of a small group of Visigothic churches on the Iberian Peninsula.
+It is located near the village of Quintanilla de las Viñas, not far from the city of Burgos, in the Castile and León region in Spain, Archeologists have yet to confirm its period of construction but the church has been placed by scholars between the 7th century, where it is more frequently located, and the 10th century.
 The church is notable not only for its age and architectural type, but also because it is believed to contain the earliest representation of Christ in Spanish religious art.
 It was classified as a national monument on November 25, 1929.

 History

 Early history

 The geographical area surrounding Santa María De Lara was populated by numerous Roman villae preceding the construction of the church.
 After the Visigoths had invaded the Iberian Peninsula (particularly the area we now know as Spain) and the Romans had left the area, they settled in Quintillana de las Vinas and built the church of Santa María De Lara around the beginning of the 8th century.
 Soon afterwards, in 711 AD, the Moors invaded the Iberian Peninsula and Lara was abandoned as the populace fled north to the Picos de Europa mountains.

 In the 9th century, during the Spanish Reconquista, the areas that were previously abandoned (such as Lara) were repopulated, although the buildings were largely in ruins.
 Santa María De Lara was neglected during the period of Moorish rule, and therefore the church had to be rebuilt.
 A funerary stela that is now housed in the Museum of Burgos that has been studied by archeologists is believed to record the date of the reconstruction of Santa María De Lara.
 It is inscribed with the letters DCCCC (...), and despite the only partial remnant of the date, it is widely believed that this refers to the year 902 (bearing in mind that the inscription adheres to the Spanish medieval dating system, from which 38 years must be subtracted to obtain the European chronological year).

 A document that has been dated from the year 967 AD (or the Spanish Medieval date 929) records a monetary donation to the church and the monastery that, at that time, was under the control of Santa María de Lara, by a woman named Muniadona, the mother of Fernán González of Castile.
 However, due to the lack of documents from that early era, historians have been unable to verify the location of this monastery.

 In 1038, the church was donated to the nearby monastery of San Pedro de Arlanza and from then on the church began a gradual decline both in religious status and architectural stability.
 Undated documents from the Archbishopric of Burgos later refer to it as a 'hermitage'.
 After that, the church was abandoned and parts of the building collapsed, and much of its ancient carvings and decoration was lost.